 The general fund has a budget that is approved by the Management Board.
-The actual general fund revenue was less than budgeted by \$227,105 and actual expenditures were less than budgeted by \$310,401.
+The actual general fund revenue was less than budgeted by \$700,445 and actual expenditures were less than budgeted by \$640,480.

-Budgetary comparison schedules have been provided to demonstrate compliance with these budgets.
+A budgetary comparison schedule has been provided to demonstrate compliance with this budget.